Philosophist/awake-template/content/posts/built-for-speed.md

 ---
 title: Tale of the Beer Tycoon
+subtitle: >-
-subtitle: A warning for the successful.
+  A warning for those who would sooner bulldoze a hill than not be the king of it.
 category:
   - Creative Works
 author: Steve The Philosophist
 date: 2019-09-19T07:00:00.000Z
 featureImage: /uploads/IMG_Stars_20190405_193410_processed.jpg
 ---
-The following poem is something I wrote to convey a small moral warning to those who think that being the king of the hill is worth bulldozing the hill to get there.

 # Tale of The Beer Tycoon

 Once there was a brewer named Dave who created a brew.